Measuring the ROI of a wellness program

 Cost

 At this point, wellness programs appear to be a commodity.
 So many options are available that seemingly offer the same features, do the same thing, and are designed to deliver the same results.
 Shopping for the best price may seem like the logical approach to guide your selection process.
 But, how much you spend on a wellness program isn’t the only thing that determines the smartness of your decision.
 Rather, it’s whether you choose a program designed to address the issues you believe are at the core of where improvement is possible, especially among the employees you feel are most responsible for the challenges you want to overcome.
+Learn more about how cost should guide your wellness program choice.

 Time investment